Find answers to common freight questions.

-People often ask “How does freight shipping work?”
+People often ask, “How does freight shipping work?”

-Freight shipping is the transportation of goods in bulk via truck, aircraft, ship or intermodal (train).
+Freight shipping is the transportation of goods in bulk via truck, aircraft, ship, or intermodal (train).

 2 Types of Freight Shipping:

 FreightCenter assists shippers by helping them learn how freight shipping works, find the best carrier for their needs, and move their cargo at the best available rate.
-Our free freight quote tool provides shippers with instant access to freight rates from dozens of top freight carriers.
+Our free freight quote tool provides shippers instant access to freight rates from dozens of top freight carriers.